tdspora/deploy/README.md

 ```ini
 TDM_RABBIT_MQ_USER=tdm
 ```
 Default user name for the RabbitMQ container.
+Must be the same as in configuration file!

 ---
 ```ini
 TDM_RABBIT_MQ_PASSWORD=<rabbit_mq_password>
 ```
 Password for the default RabbitMQ user.
+Must be the same as in configuration file!

 ---
 ```ini